wumphlett/willhumphlett/content/featured/Chess/index.md

 - ai
 ---

 A chess bot that plays live and tries not to suck.

+The bot plays in blitz chess against live players using a trained machine learning model and tracks its progress over time.